agapas/3d-print-toolbox-modified/README.md

 # 3d-print-toolbox-modified
 Blender addon with utilities for 3d printing.
 It's based on '3D Print Toolbox' by Campbell Barton.
-Compared to original '3D Print Toolbox' it's possible to have influence on the clean up settings.
+In this modified version it's possible to have more influence on the clean up settings and it gives more flexibility.

 Images below display original '3D Print Toolbox' (image on the left) and current modified version (image on the right):